davidabelin/deep-reinforcement-learning/p1_navigation/P1_Navigation/README.md

 ### Project Files

-- README.md (this file)
+- **README.md** (this file)

-- Report.ipynb: **the completed project notebook**.
+- **Report.ipynb**: *the completed project notebook*.
 All work on this project is located in this file.

-- Navigation.ipynb: starter code and scratchpad, **NOT** the completed project (it is included for clarity and completeness).
+- *Navigation.ipynb*: starter code and scratchpad notebook, **NOT** the completed project.

-- The dqn_agent.py and model.py files in the project submission folder have been copied as-is from the [DQN-Solution folder](https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn/solution).
+- The **dqn_agent.py** and **model.py** files in the project folder have been copied as-is from the [DQN-Solution folder](https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn/solution).

-- The dqn_solution.py file contains a very slightly modified version of the function provided as part of the course in the [Deep Q-Network Solution notebook](https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn/solution/dqn.ipynb).
+- The **dqn_solution.py** file contains a very slightly modified version of the function provided as part of the course in the [Deep Q-Network Solution notebook](https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn/solution/dqn.ipynb).

-- benchmark_weights.pth: stored weights of an Agent's local QNetwork, saved right after achieving the benchmark average score of 13+
+- **benchmark_weights.pth**: stored weights of an Agent's local QNetwork, saved right after achieving the benchmark average score of 13+
-- trained_weights.pth:  stored weights after training on a full set of 2000 episodes, achieving a final average score of about 16.
+- **trained_weights.pth**:  stored weights after training on a full set of 2000 episodes, achieving a final average score of about 16.

 #### **References and Resources**